Inference-Aware Prompt Optimization for Aligning Black-Box Large Language Models: Inference-Aware Prompt Optimization

 \end{proposition}

 The above also highlights that affine aggregation significantly simplifies inference-aware optimization.
-For instance, in a regression task where the aggregated prediction is the mean of multiple numeric predictions and the reward is defined by the mean squared error (MSE), in some cases can become an affine transformation of IA, eliminating the need to simulate inference scaling during training.
-However, common inference scaling strategies like BoN and MV generally do not admit such affine formulations.
-While they can sometimes be expressed as non-affine transformations of the IA—such as in the Bernoulli case with large $N$, where $R_{x}^{\textsc{IA}}(c, a) \approx p$ (Figure~2)—these are special cases.
-Hence, trying to determine the prompt based on $Q^{IA}$ for BoN or MV will result in misalignment.
+For instance, in a regression task where the aggregated prediction is the mean of multiple numeric predictions and the reward is defined by the mean squared error (MSE), the resulting quantity can, under certain assumptions, become an affine transformation of the IA utility, eliminating the need to simulate inference scaling during training.
+However, common inference scaling strategies like \textsc{BoN} and \textsc{MV} generally do not admit such affine formulations.
+While they can sometimes be expressed as non-affine transformations of the IA—such as in the Bernoulli case with large $N$, where $R_{x}^{\textsc{IA}}(c, a) \approx \theta$—these are special cases (Figure~\ref{fig:heatmaps_combined}).
+Hence, trying to determine the prompt based on $Q^{\textsc{IA}}$ for \textsc{BoN} or \textsc{MV} can result in misalignment.
 This motivates the next section, where we develop a training method that handles the general \textsc{Iapo} setting beyond the affine regime.